History of Abu Dhabi in Timeline

 Loading Video...

-2017: Releases of "War Machine" and "Tiger Zinda Hai"
+2017: Releases of War Machine and Tiger Zinda Hai

 2018: Launch of Ghadan 21

-2018: Ban on Israeli symbols lifted
+2018: Ban on Israeli symbols lifted at International Judo Federation Abu Dhabi grand slam

-In 2018, the ban on Israeli symbols was lifted, and the Israeli flag and national anthem were allowed to be displayed at the International Judo Federation Abu Dhabi grand slam.
+In 2018, the ban on Israeli symbols was lifted, and the Israeli flag and the national anthem were allowed to be displayed at the International Judo Federation Abu Dhabi grand slam.
 Israeli minister of sports Miri Regev was also allowed to attend the event.

-2018: Release of "Race 3"
+2018: Release of Race 3

-March 2019: Abu Dhabi hosted Special Olympics World Games
+March 2019: Abu Dhabi hosted the first Special Olympics World Games in the Middle East

-In March 2019, the UAE Presidential Palace, Qaṣr Al-Waṭan, opened to the public.
+In March 2019, Qaṣr Al-Waṭan, the UAE Presidential Palace, opened to the public.

 On June 30, 2019, the Department of Community Development (DCD) in Abu Dhabi officially inaugurated a multi-faith prayer room at Zayed International Airport.

-July 2019: $163 million allocated to finance global entertainment partners
+July 2019: Allocation for global entertainment partners

 July 2019: Grand Mosque Listed Among Top Global Attractions

-July 2019: Completion of Noor Abu Dhabi solar park project
+July 2019: Completion of Noor Abu Dhabi Solar Park Project

-September 2019: Announcement of Synagogue Construction
+September 2019: Synagogue Construction Announced

-In September 2019, the construction of UAE's first official synagogue was announced to begin in 2020, as a part of the multi-faith "Abrahamic Family House" complex in Abu Dhabi.
+In September 2019, the construction of UAE's first official synagogue was announced, as part of the Abrahamic Family House complex in Abu Dhabi.

 September 2019: Licenses Granted to Churches and Hindu Temple